Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 Some are ridiculous and irrelevant, like that desperate but overconfident Tinder date who shows up uninvited six months later at your grandma’s birthday party—unhinged, unwanted, still wearing that same old spice cologne …. and definitely not helping your reputation.

-Some of these “backlinks” love bombed your domain years ago, whispered sweet nothings in your ranking report, then ghosted you, leaving behind toxic residue and broken trust.
+Some of these “backlinks” love bombed my domain years ago, whispered sweet nothings in my ranking report, then ghosted me …leaving behind a toxic residue and broken trust.

-A shocking number were in languages I obviously can’t read…
+A shocking number were in languages I obviously couldn’t read…

 because nothing screams local Wisconsin business like a link from a Russian adult toy directory.
 Oh yea baby!